-Pelvic Floor Disorders (PFD)
+Pelvic Organ Prolapse & Pelvic Floor Disorders

-Pelvic floor disorders at a glance
+Pelvic floor disorders (PFD) at a glance

 - Pelvic floor disorders (PFD) are a broad range of conditions that affect a woman’s organs, muscles, ligaments, connective tissue, and nerves in the uterus, vagina, bladder and rectum.